Former NBA player Rasual Butler, 'American Idol' star killed in car crash

 The couple's death was confirmed by one of Butler's former teams, the Miami Heat, who selected him in the second round of the 2002 NBA Draft.

-Los Angeles police told Fox11 the couple's Range Rover crashed at around 2:30 a.m. on Ventura Boulevard in Studio City.
+Los Angeles police told Fox 11 the couple's Range Rover crashed at around 2:30 a.m. on Ventura Boulevard in Studio City.

 Officer J. Mayorga of the LAPD's Valley Traffic Division said the car struck several objects before hitting the wall of a Marshalls store.
 Fox11 reported that investigators believe the car was speeding at the time of the accident.